Jan Wojciech Balicki: Beatification

 The process for Balicki's beatification commenced in a diocesan process that opened on 22 July 1959 and continued its business until 22 November 1963; the process saw the accumulation of documentation pertaining to his life and also heard from a range of witnesses that could attest to the beatification in the affirmative.
-His writings received full approval on 3 May 1974 - thus incorporated into the cause - as a means of evaluating his beliefs and to ensure his writings did not conflict with the magisterium of the Universal Church.
+His writings received full approval on 3 May 1974 — thus incorporated into the cause — as a means of evaluating his beliefs and to ensure his writings did not conflict with the magisterium of the universal church.

-These processes took place despite the fact that the Congregation for the Causes of Saints did not grant its formal approval to the initiation of the cause until 19 June 1982 - this act designated Balicki as a Servant of God.
+These processes took place despite the fact that the Congregation for the Causes of Saints did not grant its formal approval to the initiation of the cause until 19 June 1982 — this act designated Balicki as a Servant of God.
 Another process was then held to continue the work of the first and both processes received ratification as having done their work on 21 June 1991 in Rome.

-The postulation then compiled the Positio - containing biographical details and also stating the affirmative reasons for beatification - to Rome for their own investigation in 1992.
+The postulation then compiled the positio to Rome in 1992.
 The theologians in Rome approved the cause on 24 June 1994 and the Congregation for the Causes of Saints followed suit on 8 November 1994.
-On 15 December 1994 he was proclaimed to be Venerable after Pope John Paul II decreed that Balicki had lived a model life of heroic virtue.

-The approval of a single miracle attributed to Balicki's intercession allowed for the same pontiff to preside over the beatification on 18 August 2002 in Poland.

-The current postulator assigned to the cause is Father Roman Chowaniec.
+On 15 December 1994 Balicki was proclaimed to be venerable after Pope John Paul II decreed that Balicki had lived a life of heroic virtue.
+The approval of a miracle attributed to Balicki's intercession allowed for the pontiff to preside over the beatification on 18 August 2002 in Poland.
+The postulator assigned to the cause is Roman Chowaniec.